nuxt/docs/en/guide/directory-structure.md

 ### The Assets Directory

-The `assets` directory contains your un-compiled assets such as LESS, SASS, or JavaScript.
+The `assets` directory contains your un-compiled assets such as LESS, SASS or JavaScript.

 [More documentation about Assets integration](/guide/assets)